The Hopf-Laplace equation: harmonicity and regularity: Abstract

 \section{Abstract}

 The central theme in this paper is the Hopf-Laplace equation, which represents stationary solutions with respect to the inner variation of the Dirichlet integral.
 Among such solutions are harmonic maps.
-Nevertheless, minimization of the Dirichlet energy among homeomorphisms often leads to nonharmonic solutions.
-We investigate the Hopf-Laplace equation for a certain class of topologically well behaved mappings which are almost homeomorphisms, called {\it Hopf deformations}.
-We establish Lipschitz continuity of Hopf deformations, the best possible regularity one can get.
-Thus in particular we show that the minimal-energy deformations are Lipschitz continuous, a result of considerable interest in the theory of minimal surfaces, calculus of variations, and PDEs, with potential applications to elastic plates.
+Nevertheless, minimization of the Dirichlet energy among homeomorphisms often leads to mappings which are neither harmonic nor homeomorphisms.
+We prove that such mappings are harmonic outside of a singular set with small image.
+On the singular set they are locally Lipschitz, but not necessarily differentiable.